 A full-service moving company can even help you prepare and pack your belongings.
 They will provide moving boxes Brooklyn, quality moving supplies, and handle your things with care.
 Professional movers know proper packing techniques so you can rest assured your things are in good hands.
 Also, another big advantage of hiring professionals is the fact that you won’t have to do all the heavy lifting.
 Bear in mind that moving injuries such as strained back and sprained ankles are quite common, especially if you are an inexperienced mover.

-Now let’s talk about what to do in your new home.
+Here are things to do in your new home

 - Call the new utility companies and service providers.
-Hopefully the service name has been transferred already but it is important to verify this.
-Ensure service is in your name to avoid potential liability.
-This also allows you to check what date the bills will come due, when the garbage is picked up and will prevent these from becoming delinquent.
+Hopefully, the service name has been transferred already but it is important to verify this.
+In addition, ensure service is in your name to avoid potential liability.
+This also allows you to check what date the bills will come due, when the garbage is picked up, etc.

 - Gather the family and put together an Emergency Action Plan.
-Walk through your new home and decide on escape routes in the event of fire, where to go when tornado, earthquake, or other natural disaster hits.
+Walk through your new home and decide on escape routes in case of fire, tornado, earthquake, or other natural disasters.
 Be specific and plan for weather that is common for your region.

 - Create a first aid and emergency kit.
 Include phone numbers for your new neighborhood police and fire departments as well as 911.

 - Locate off switches and circuit breakers.
-Show everyone in the household how to use them.
+Also, show everyone in the household how to use them.